 - 2. The licence applicant must establish and implement a policy to to tackle racism and to guarantee that all the licence applicant's policies, programmes and practices are exercised without discrimination of any kind. - 3.
 The licence applicant must establish and implement a policy to protect, safeguard and ensure the welfare of youth players and ensure they are in a safe environment when participating in activities organised by the licence applicant. - 4.
 The licence applicant must establish and implement a policy to make following and contributing to football activities organised by the licence applicant accessible and enjoyable for everyone, irrespective of disability or disabling factors. - 5.
 The licence applicant must establish and implement a policy to improve its environmental footprint and sustainability in relation to the organisation of events, infrastructure construction and management.

-The UEFA Strategy is available on: https://editorial.uefa.com/resources/0270-13f888ffa3e5-931c597968cb-1000/uefa_football_sustainability_strategy.pdf.
+The UEFA Strategy is available on: https://editorial.uefa.com/resources/0270-13f888ffa3e5-931c597968cb-1000/uefa\football\sustainability\strategy.pdf.
+Such policy may be similar to an ESG.

 The club must confirm the fulfillment of the criterion above.